enhancing education and offering opportunity

 community since it was established click on the Information Update link

 Looking for a way to honor or remember a special staff member?
 Maybe you would like to commemorate a theater production, a championship, your time on a sports team or in band or chorus or a club, or a teacher or booster group that helped you along your way.
 This is your chance to etch that memory on a brick.

 Consider getting a group together to combine resources to make that happen!

 Come take a look!
 The first group of bricks was engraved in April 2012!
-Only 6 more brick orders needed to reach the minimum number needed for the next group of bricks waiting to be engraved...
+The next group of bricks will be engraved early in June!